aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

     * [askHN-2](https://news.ycombinator.com/item?id=17892731)
     * [This](https://dnote.io/blog/how-i-built-personal-knowledge-base-for-myself/) guy has build *something*
     * **Suggested Name:** Brain-2.0
+        - Similar to your brain, but smarter & faster with as you age(unlike you)
+        - Can:
+            - read & see faster
+            - process information faster(figures out what's crap, maybe)
+            - stores limitlessly
+            - form memory traces across all data & show you
+            - Just can't do one thing like brain: think new
+    * Who wants it:
+        - X axis: number of people who want
+        - Y axis: how much they want it now(in this era of information explosion)
     * Features:
         * Can put on/off(learning mode)
         * Full privacy